-There is no denying the GAMSAT is a difficult feat.
-This comes with good reason: there are limited places to study postgraduate courses in Australia, and so universities require a fair but sound way to separate candidates that possess the mental endurance and maturity to study intensively in the highly demanding degree.
+There is no denying that undertaking the GAMSAT is tough.
+This comes with good reason; there are limited places to study postgraduate medicine courses in Australia, and so universities require a fair but sound way to separate candidates that possess the mental endurance and maturity to study in this highly demanding and intensive degree.

 Consequently, there is limited value in trying to objectively define how subjectively difficult the exam is.
 Instead, this article is intended to demonstrate exactly why most applicants find it terribly challenging.
 Knowing this will enable us to appreciate the GAMSAT’s difficulty and work into its challenges, instead of succumbing to paralysing fear.

-In summary, section 1 is hugely difficult because it is not the comprehension task that it seems.
-Logical reasoning and problem solving are the key skills behind the veil of sound understanding of the literature language.
+In summary, Section 1 is hugely difficult because it is not the comprehension task that it seems.
+Students from both a science and non-science background can have trouble, not just the former.
+Logical reasoning and problem solving are the key skills behind the veil of a sound understanding of the literary language.
 The vast majority of applicants consequently fail to break into the 60 mark.

-We have placed section 3 before section 2 because of the astounding similarities between section 1 and the former.
+We have placed Section 3 before Section 2 because of the similarities between Section's 1 and 3.

 To compound all of this further, section 3 is the longest task out of them all, ensuring that whatever skills we develop in our studies must be performed at the highest of level for almost three hours.

 So in short, is Section 3 difficult?
 Yes.
 It is almost 50% of the GAMSAT’s total writing time.
 It tests skills so terribly far from the normal academic curriculum it isn’t funny.

 Listen to this podcast for a past GAMSAT examinee's reflections: How a biomed student felt about GAMSAT questions

 Let’s switch gears.
 You've probably heard this before, or thought it yourself: "I’ve done essays in the past so I will be fine.
 This section is listed as being about “communication,” and this is something I do daily."